rishav21r/System-Analysis-Asset-Management-System/README.md

 - **Higher Client Satisfaction**: The improved tracking of service requests and configurations led to faster response times and fewer errors, which translated into higher client satisfaction and retention.
 - **Enhanced Security**: The system's robust security features ensured that sensitive client data was protected, reducing the risk of data breaches and maintaining client trust.
 - **Scalability for Future Growth**: The system was designed with scalability in mind, allowing Dark Forest Consulting to expand its operations without facing the same inefficiencies that previously hindered growth.

-## How to Use this Repository

-This repository contains all the deliverables related to the DFAMS project.
-Each folder corresponds to a specific part of the project and contains the relevant documentation and diagrams.

-### Folder Structure
-- **Part1_Request_Documents**: Contains the Request for Information System Service and Problem Statement Matrix.
-- **Part2_Analysis_Matrices**: Contains the POC Matrix and List of Requirements.
-- **Part3_Use_Cases**: Contains the Use-Case Model Glossary and Diagram.
-- **Part4_Diagrams**: Contains the Entity/Definition Matrix, ERD, Activity Diagram, and UML Class Diagram.
-- **Part5_User_Personas**: Contains the User Personas, Scenarios, and User Stories.

-### Viewing the Documents
-Each document is stored in its respective folder and can be viewed directly on GitHub or downloaded for offline use.
-Diagrams are provided in both image formats and as part of the documentation files.

 ---